MaathavanJkr/SpiritX_Phantom_Orion_2/README.md

 ### Backend
 1. **Set up environment variables:**
     Create a `.env` file in the root directory and add the necessary environment variables.
 Refer to `.env.example` for the required variables.
+To access the already imported data use the .env file in the drive folder and can be connected straight to cloud database.

 2. **Install Go:**
     Ensure Go is installed on your system.
 If not, download and install it from [golang.org](https://golang.org/).